OpenNebula/docs/source/management_and_operations/vm_management/vm_templates.rst

     NIC=[
       NETWORK_ID = "0" ]

-A user can delete the second disk but she cannot delete the first disk because it contains a restrictedd attribute.
+A user can delete the second disk but she cannot delete the first disk because it contains a restricted attribute.

 Sharing Templates with other Users
 --------------------------------------------------------------------------------